 The Emory University Hospital VAD Program provides services for patients with chronic heart failure in an effort to promote optimal health, improve the quality of life, and provide comprehensive outpatient services.

 Led by cardiothoracic surgeon, David Vega, MD, the VAD team has many years experience in using a VAD as a form of destination therapy (in place of a donor transplant) for individuals who are not eligible for - or unwilling to undergo - a heart transplant.

-In 2008, Emory celebrated the 20-year anniversary of its heart transplant program and its 500th adult heart transplant.
-Emory’s cardiothoracic surgeons perform an average of 25 adult heart transplants each year and have a one-year post-transplant survival rate of 83.4 percent.
+In 2023, Emory celebrated the 35-year anniversary of its heart transplant program and has completed over 1,000 adult heart transplants, more than any other center in Georgia.
+Emory’s cardiothoracic surgeons perform an average of 37 adult heart transplants each year.

 - Because the number of heart transplantations is limited by donor availability, using VADs as destination therapy offers hope for more patients with severe heart disease.